-The paper proposes the establishment of an FIG Task Force that brings together expertise to support countries in this area of institutional and organisational development.
-The Task Force would create support mechanisms and material for countries and organisations attempting to develop the necessary capabilities and capacity.
-This would include: assessing needs, producing guidance material; facilitating direct support mechanisms; running workshops; and advising the FIG Council on necessary actions.
+The paper sets out the draft workplan of an FIG Task Force that is bringing together expertise to support countries in this area of institutional and organisational development.
+The Task Force will create support mechanisms and material for countries and organisations attempting to develop the necessary capabilities and capacity.
+This will include: assessing needs, producing guidance material; facilitating direct support mechanisms; running workshops; and advising the FIG Council on necessary actions.
+As the Task Force is at the early stages of its work, this paper uses much of the paper presented by the authors to the FIG Congress in Munich in October 2006 (Enemark and Greenway, 2006), supplementing it with elements from the draft terms of reference for the Task Force.